 Do not remove the jewellery.
 Doing so can trap the infection inside your skin.

 Rejection is a possibility for any body piercing and some have a higher rate of rejection than others.
 For example Surface piercing have the highest rate of rejection and Tongue piercings have the lowest.
 Your body will do it’s best to remove all foreign objects from your skin; splinters, shrapnel and even piercings.
-While body piercings may be commonplace in current society, they are still an invasive form of modification and not a ‘natural’ part of our anatomy.
+While body piercings may be commonplace in current society, they are still an invasive form of decoration and not a ‘natural’ part of our anatomy.
 The symptoms of rejection can appear very similar to allergic reactions but there are some notable differences.
 The area around the piercing will be red and sore and will have dry, flaky, peeling skin.
 As your body tries to push the jewellery out, it will kill off the surface layers of skin allowing the jewellery to rise out.
 The most common reason for this is if the jewellery is the incorrect shape and/or size for the area of skin.
 Bars that are too tight or too curved frequently reject.
 It can also be caused by an excessive amount of metal in any one area For example Surface bars 16mm and longer are very likely to reject whereas 10mm and shorter are accepted by the body much easier as they are less invasive.

 If you know that your body jewellery is Titanium to have ruled out the possibility of an allergic reaction, then trying jewellery of a different shape (still Titanium) is your best hope.
 Small gauge, slightly loose jewellery will give you the best chance of halting the rejection.
 That said, if your body doesn’t want it there, it will find a way to push it out whatever jewellery you have in.